SummaryRead the full fact sheet

 As a guide, you probably need more fluid if:

-- you have certain medical conditions, such as diabetes or heart disease
+- you have certain medical conditions, such as or

-- you have cystic fibrosis, which means you have a high concentration of sodium in your sweat
+- you have , which means you have a high concentration of sodium in your sweat

 - you are using a medication that can act as a diuretic, causing your body to lose more fluid